 The Jacksonville Children's Chorus serves as a cultural beacon for the children of the Northeast Florida region, and is critical to the First Coast's future health and quality of life.
 By becoming a Friend, you help preserve the exceptional quality of the chorus's music education programs in our community.
-Your gift is an investment in our children's and our community's future.Donate Now
+Your gift is an investment in our children's and our community's future.Give Today

 “The JCC is more than just a chorus; it is truly a life-changing experience.
 The Chorus has opened me to new experiences, provided me with once-in-a-lifetime opportunities and helped me discover singing is not just one of my interests but rather a lifelong passion.”